Browse all

 Formerly known as PadPiper, Kopa is a marketplace for furnished apartments and renters.
 It offers verification for both renters and rental hosts so matching them is more secure.

 PadPiper initially launched its PWA to help students find suitable housing during the school year or once they begin their internships.
-It also thought of taking advantage of the opportunity to connect students and find out who are working near them for easier roommate matches.
+It also thought of taking advantage of the opportunity to connect students and find out who is working near them for easier roommate matches.

 What we like about this directory PWA: